 How Businesses Pay Franchise Taxes

 Many U.S. states have taxes on business income, in various forms.
-Some states tax only corporations, while others tax most business type.
+Some states tax only corporations, while others tax most business types.
 States call these taxes different things, and meanings get confused.
-California, for example, calls its income tax a "franchise tax," and Texas uses gross receipts as one way to impose its franchise tax.

 What is a Franchise Tax?

-Franchise taxes are imposed on companies that do business in a state; this is the concept of nexus, or location.
+Franchise taxes are imposed on companies that "do business" in a state; this is the concept of nexus.
 Determining nexus is complicated, including whether or not the business sells in the state, has employees in the state, or has a physical location in the state.

-A business may do business in several states (depending on how the state views the business), and usually the business is formally registered in the state, or in multiple states.
-If your business is formally registered in several states, you will may have to pay franchise taxes in several states, if you do business in those states.
+A business may do business in several states (depending on how the state views the business), and usually, the business is formally registered in the state, or in multiple states.
+If your business is formally registered in several states, you will probably have to pay franchise taxes in several states, if you do business in those states.

 A franchise tax is not a tax on franchises.
 That is, it's not a way to tax all the McDonald's franchises in a state.